-If you were forced to file for bankruptcy because of business debt you incurred as a sole proprietor or a partner in a failed partnership, consider using a different form for your new business.
-Business entities such as corporations and limited liability companies are legally separate from their owners.
-Debt of the business is not necessarily the personal responsibility of the shareholder or member.
-Of course, if you sign a personal guaranty, this benefit is lost and you are taking on the business debt as your own.
+If you were forced to file for bankruptcy because of business debt you incurred as a sole proprietor or a partner in a failed partnership, consider using a different form for your new business, such as a corporation or and limited liability company.

-(To learn more about different business structures, see Nolo's Business, LLCs, and Corporations Center.
+(To learn more about different business structures, go to the Business, LLCs, and Corporations Center.

 While turning to the small business administration might sound like a good idea, exercise caution.
 Often, the small business administration requires not only personal guarantees for loans, but also requires you to use personal assets, most commonly your home, to secure the business debt.

-To avoid any personal responsibility for business taxes, make sure that the business pays its tax debt timely and, most importantly, clearly identifies and pays to the property taxing authority any “trust fund” taxes.
+Business owners maintain personal responsibility for business taxes.
+To avoid being stuck with a large bill, you'll want ot make sure that the business pays its tax debt timely and, most importantly, clearly identifies and pays to the property taxing authority any “trust fund” taxes.
 If you don’t, you may end up being personally liable for the taxes.

 Trust fund taxes are the taxes that the business collects from others, such as payroll withholding and sales taxes (but usually not excise taxes).
 The business has the responsibility to collect and transmit the payment but is not directly paying the tax.